Introduction

 Filler Material Selection:

-• Choose filler materials that work well with both metals.
-Common options include ER309L for MIG welding or E309L for TIG welding.
+- Choose filler materials that work well with both types of steel.
+Good options are ER309L for MIG welding and E309L for TIG welding.

 Shielding Gas:

-• Use a suitable mix of shielding gas (like Argon/CO2) to shield the molten weld pool from air contamination.
+- Use the right mix of shielding gas (like Argon/CO2) to keep the molten weld pool safe from contamination.

 Welding Technique Adjustments:

-• Modify welding settings such as current, voltage, and travel speed based on the thermal properties of the metals being used.
+- Tweak your welding settings like current, voltage, and travel speed to fit the thermal properties of the metals you’re working with.

-By understanding these fundamental aspects, you’ll be better equipped to handle the complexities of welding stainless steel to regular steel.
+By understanding these basics, you’ll be better equipped to handle the challenges of welding stainless steel to regular steel.

 Welding Techniques for Joining Stainless Steel and Regular Steel